sniperkit/indigo/README.md

 ### Open the index to the Indigo gRPC Server

-`open index` command opens an existing closed index.
+The `open index` command opens an existing closed index.
 You can display a help message by specifying the `- h` or` --help` option.

 ```sh
 $ ./indigo open index -n example -f json